-- Compute the criterion for all features and all possible splitting points (necessarily among the data values in the region) - Choose the split minimizing the criterion - Variations: split at all categories of a categorical variable using a clever category ordering (ID3), split at a fixed position (median/mean)
+- Compute the criterion for all features and all possible splitting points (necessarily among the data values in the region) - Choose the split minimizing the criterion - Variations: split at all categories of a categorical variable using a clever category ordering (ID3), split at a restricted set of points (quantiles or fixed grid) - Stopping rules: - when a leaf/region contains less than a prescribed number of observations, - when the depth is equal to a prescribed maximum depth, - $\bullet\,$ when the region is sufficiently homogeneous. . . - May lead to a quite complex tree: over-fitting possible! - Additional pruning often used.

-• Stopping rules:

-- when a leaf/region contains less than a prescribed number of observations - when the region is sufficiently homogeneous. . . - May lead to a quite complex tree: over-fitting possible! - Additional pruning often use.